robcalcroft/YRM2015/README.md

-Young Researchers in Mathematics 2015
+Young Researchers in Mathematics 2015 conference
 =======